-Here are some resources for those of you needing help with connectivity while TCC continues remote and online instruction for the rest of Spring 2020 and going into Summer 2020.
+Here are some resources for those of you needing help with connectivity while TCC continues remote and online instruction.

 Also, remember that TCC’s Computer Club makes PCs available through its Computers for Student Success program.
 Visit their website for more information and details on how to apply.

 If you are equipped with a Wi-Fi enabled portable device, you may access TCC’s network in the following campus locations.
 Spaces are marked “TCC Student Wi-Fi Parking.”
 Hours are 10 a.m. to 2 p.m.
 Monday through Friday.

 - Chesapeake Campus: Parking lot next to the Pass Building.
 You may park in handicapped spaces.
 Of the four campuses, this area has the strongest external Wi-Fi signal.

 - Norfolk Campus: On Granby Street in front of the Walker Building and on College Place across from the Green District Administration Building.
 Note that these are metered spaces with the first hour free.

 - Portsmouth Campus: On Freedom Avenue alongside the B Building